 James Hicks – See Tom Horn

-Fred R. Higgins – Commissioned as a U.S. Deputy Marshal in Arizona in the 1890’s, Higgens, along with seven other posse men set out after the Black Jack Christian Gang, who had attempted to rob the International Bank of Nogales, Arizona on August 6, 1896.
-When the lawmen came upon their hideout in the San Simon Valley, a gunfight erupted and splinters were showered into Higgins face.
-However, the lawman persevered, returned the fire, and killed outlaw Bob Hays.
+Fred R. Higgins – Commissioned as a U.S. Deputy Marshal in Arizona in the 1890s, Higgens, along with seven other posse men set out after Black Jack Christian’s High Fives Gang, who had attempted to rob the International Bank of Nogales, Arizona on August 6, 1896.
+When the lawmen came upon their hideout in the San Simon Valley on November 18, 1896, a gunfight erupted and splinters were showered into Higgins’ face.
+However, the lawman persevered returned the fire and killed outlaw Bob Hayes.
 However, Black Jack Christian and two other outlaws escaped.
-Still on their tail the following April, they tracked the fugitives to a cave near Clifton, Arizona and yet another gunfight erupted.
+Still on their tail the following April, they tracked the fugitives to a cave near Clifton, Arizona, and yet another gunfight erupted.
 Christian was killed, but two others were able to flee.
 After the turn of the century, Higgins became the sheriff of Chaves County, New Mexico.

 John Henry “Doc” Holliday (1851-1887) – Deputized by Virgil Earp in Tombstone, Arizona to help in stopping the crimes of the Clanton Gang, which culminated with a gunfight at the Gunfight at the O.K.
-Corral in October, 1881.
-He died in a of tuberculosis in Colorado in 1887.
+Corral in October 1881.
+He died of tuberculosis in Colorado in 1887.